 Last year, I was lead author of an amicus brief on rap music for the U.S. Supreme Court (in Elonis v.
 U.S.).
-I have written another brief for the Court, also on rap, but this time with some additional help: Travis Gosa (Cornell), Charis Kubrin (UC Irvine–co-author on the Elonis brief), and Michael Render, aka Killer Mike.
+I have written another brief for the Court, also on rap, but this time with some additional help from Travis Gosa (Cornell) and Michael Render, aka Killer Mike, among others.

 The brief, which was filed this evening (Dec.
 21), is posted here.